WalletWasabi/WasabiDoc/docs/building-wasabi/ContributionGame.md

 This enabled many more reviewers to check out the latest additions to the software so to test for bugs and instabilities.
 Also there was a [contribution game](https://github.com/zkSNACKs/WalletWasabi/issues/2631) where any reviewer who provided a thorough report and notified the developers of bugs was eligible for a bounty of in total `0.3 bitcoin`.

-The total bounty ended up being distributed to 6 contributors, see the full results [here](https://github.com/zkSNACKs/WalletWasabi/issues/2631#issuecomment-565746074).
+The total bounty ended up being distributed to 6 reviewers, see the full results [here](https://github.com/zkSNACKs/WalletWasabi/issues/2631#issuecomment-565746074).

 ### v1.1.11

 After more than three months of work since the previous major release of v1.1.10, there was yet another contribution game to review the release candidates [v1.1.11rc1](https://github.com/molnard/WalletWasabi/releases/tag/v1.1.11rc1), [v1.1.11rc2](https://github.com/molnard/WalletWasabi/releases/tag/v1.1.11rc2).
 There were [detailed test vectors](https://github.com/zkSNACKs/WalletWasabi/issues/3396) to ensure that all the new additions were thoroughly covered in the review.
 This contribution game had a total bounty of up to `0.3 bitcoin`, sponsored by zkSNACKs.

-The total bounty ended up being distributed to 6 contributors, see the full results [here](https://github.com/zkSNACKs/WalletWasabi/issues/3396#issuecomment-610313893).
+The total bounty ended up being distributed to 6 reviewers, see the full results [here](https://github.com/zkSNACKs/WalletWasabi/issues/3396#issuecomment-610313893).

 ### v1.1.12